Nervosys/Botnix/lib/fileset/README.md

 ## Internal representation

-The internal representation is versioned in order to allow file sets from different Nixpkgs versions to be composed with each other, see [`internal.nix`](./internal.nix) for the versions and conversions between them.
+The internal representation is versioned in order to allow file sets from different Botpkgs versions to be composed with each other, see [`internal.nix`](./internal.nix) for the versions and conversions between them.
 This section describes only the current representation, but past versions will have to be supported by the code.

 ### `fileset`